andrewjdmartin/next-level-cache/readme.txt

 * The plugin is intended for sites that are used as a CMS rather than "feed" type sites that are constantly updated all day, every day.
 * Sites with more than a few hundred pages that are all receiving frequent views may experience excessive cache pruning.
 * Multi-site installations share the cache which means they will all effect each other as far as cache size, pruning, resetting, etc.
-* Sites with extremely high traffic may require adding a static HTML cache plugin in addition to Next Level Cache
+* Sites with extremely high traffic may require adding a static HTML cache plugin in addition to Next Level Cache.

 = Why use Next Level Cache instead of one of the well-known caching plugins? =